 The routine use of diuretics in an otherwise healthy woman is inappropriate and exposes mother and fetus to unnecessary hazard.
 Diuretics do not prevent development of toxemia of pregnancy, and there is no satisfactory evidence that they are useful in the treatment of developing toxemia.

-Spironolactone and Hydrochlorothiazide tablets are contraindicated in patients with anuria, acute renal insufficiency, significant impairment of renal excretory function, or hyperkalemia and in patients who are allergic to thiazide diuretics or to other sulfonamide-derived drugs.
-Spironolactone and Hydrochlorothiazide may also be contraindicated in acute or severe hepatic failure.
+Spironolactone and Hydrochlorothiazide tablets are contraindicated in patients with anuria, acute renal insufficiency, significant impairment of renal excretory function, hypercalcemia, hyperkalemia, Addison's disease, and in patients who are allergic to thiazide diuretics or to other sulfonamide-derived drugs.
+Spironolactone and Hydrochlorothiazide tablets may also be contraindicated in acute or severe hepatic failure.